-Picaditas or picadas is a Mexican popular snack consisting of a thick corn tortilla with pinched sides topped with salsa, onions, and cheese.
+Picaditas is a Mexican popular snack consisting of a thick corn tortilla with pinched sides cooked in a hot griddle and topped with salsa, onions, and cheese.

 The name comes from the word picar which can be translated as ‘pinched’ due to the border made along the edges by pinching the dough.

-Like many Mexican snacks, the origin of this recipe goes back to pre-Hispanic times as corn was one of the main ingredients for daily recipes.
+Like many Mexican antojitos (snacks), the origin of this recipe goes back to pre-Hispanic times as corn was one of the main ingredients for daily recipes.
 It was prepared and consumed in drinks like atole, soups like pozole, or to make tortillas and sopes.

 The recipe back then consisted of a masa cake topped only with chili sauce.
 With the conquest of Mexico, cheese, onions, and lard were added, giving birth to the modern-day recipe.

 In central Mexico, this snack is available year-round in almost any street stall.
 They are a popular breakfast-on-the-run for folks on the way to work or school or as a quick lunch for busy people who will just stop for a few minutes, enjoy this snack, and keep going with their day.

 Picaditas vs Sopes

 More similar than different, these two Mexican street food are often called by natives by one or the other name interchangeably.
 But although they are similar, there are three important differences!

 - First, sopes are always fried, while Picaditas are prepared on a comal or griddle with lard added on top only to give some flavor.